HuelsmanKelsey/HuelsmanKelsey.github.io/_pages/about.md

 ---
 permalink: /
-title: "Environmental scientist using remote sensing and bioinformatics to study plant communities and biodiversity"
+title: "studying plant communities and biodiversity using remote sensing and bioinformatics"
 author_profile: true
 redirect_from:
   - /about/